EndPointCorp/end-point-blog/2012/02/22/dowloading-csv-file-with-from-django.html.md

 Now I want to be able to select some rows and download a CSV file right from the Django admin panel.
 The file should contain only the information about selected rows.

 This can be done really easy with the admin actions mechanism.
 Over the table with rows there is the actions menu.
-There is one default action, it is "Delete selected stats".
+There is one default action, it is “Delete selected stats”.
 To use the action you need to select the rows, select the action from the combo box and press the OK button.

-I will add another action there, which will be named "*Download CSV file for selected stats*".
+I will add another action there, which will be named *“Download CSV file for selected stats”*.

 ### Add the action.